zaimoni/RSRevived/PreRelease/readme_revived.txt

 REVIVED 0.10.0 CHANGES
 ------------------
-* minimum required .NET is now 5.0.
+* minimum required .NET is now 6.0.
 * The city planners have improved zoning regulations for districts
 * Z-detectors can clear threat tracking caused by Z.
 * New command Countermand PC, default key ALT-SHIFT-O.  Use this to inspect which self-orders are active, and cancel them.
 * Some of the direction-choice commands now automatically act, if there is only a single relevant target.
 * The SWAT team is now somewhat lazier, but more consistently equipped.
 Odds are much better that there is a complete police uniform in the southernmost supply room of the police offices.
+* Player waypoints are working; see manual for details.

 2020-11-09 and earlier
 * Cf. main manual's commands section for how self-orders work.